 ImpactAlpha, January 10 — Roadrunner Recycling’s technology can predict waste generation and size companies’ storage and recycling needs.
-The Philadelphia-based company claims to have helped businesses divert more than 200,000 tons of waste from landfills.
+The Pittsburgh-based company claims to have helped businesses divert more than 200,000 tons of waste from landfills.

 General Atlantic’s BeyondNetZero fund will support the company’s U.S. expansion.
 Roadrunner has raised nearly $130 million since 2014.